myers-dev/RouteServer-default-route/README.md

 ## Deployment

-Go to the infrastructure folder and run, as usual
+From the infrastructure folder run the following commands:
 ```
 terraform init
 terraform plan